Not sure if Lawn Pride is right for you?

 Explanation

 This risk was not identified in the FDD package.
-Item 1 provides a detailed disclosure of the complex corporate structure, including the direct parent, manager, and ultimate parent company.
-Furthermore, Item 21 provides audited financial statements for both the parent guarantor (Neighborly Assetco LLC) and the manager (Neighborly Company), along with a parent guarantee in Exhibit D, which appears to meet disclosure requirements.
+Item 1 provides a detailed summary of the franchisor's corporate structure, including numerous parent and affiliate entities up to the ultimate parent.
+The document also includes financial statements for both the guarantor (Neighborly Assetco LLC) and the manager (Neighborly Company), providing a transparent view of the entities supporting the franchise.

 Potential Mitigations

-• A franchise attorney can help you understand the complex corporate structure and the roles of the various parent and affiliate entities.
+- A franchise attorney can help you understand the complex corporate structure and the relationships between the various entities disclosed.

-• It is prudent to have your accountant review the financial statements of all disclosed parent entities to assess the system's overall financial strength.
+- Your accountant should review the financial statements of all provided entities to assess the overall health of the system's support structure.

 Predecessor History Issues